Quantum-data-driven dynamical transition in quantum learning: Gauge invariance in training dynamics

 In this section, we study the training dynamics under basis transformation.
 We begin with the MSE loss $\calL = \frac{1}{2N}\sum_\alpha \epsilon_\alpha^2$.
 The inner product enables us to introduce an orthogonal matrix $S\in O(N)$, independent of both $\bm \theta$ and $t$, to transform the total error vector to

 A direct result is that the MSE loss function is gauge invariant as

 where in the second line we apply $\sum_{\alpha} S_{\alpha \alpha_1} S_{\alpha \alpha_2} = \delta_{\alpha_1 \alpha_2}$.
-Thus we can identify the orthogonal group as a global gauge invariance since it is independent of $t$ and $\bm \theta$ as we state above.
+Thus we can identify the orthogonal group as a global gauge \BZ{symmetry} since it is independent of $t$ and $\bm \theta$ as we state above.
 The gauge invariance can be concluded from its inner product structure.
-Following the definitions of QNTK and dQNTK in Eqs.~\eqref{eq:K_def},~\eqref{eq:mu_def}, they are transformed as
+Following the definitions of QNTK and dQNTK in Eqs.~\eqref{eq:K_def},~\eqref{eq:mu_def} of the main text, they are transformed as

-One can directly see that the QNTK and dQNTK do not own the gauge invariance due to their outer product structure.
+One can directly see that the QNTK and dQNTK do not \BZ{exhibit} the gauge invariance due to their outer product structure.
 However, one can easily check that $\tr(K) = \sum_\alpha K_{\alpha \alpha}$ is gauge invariant under the transformation.

 For the dynamics, we begin with the gradient descent rule.

 which also preserves the gauge invariance.